 If you find yourself in any of these situations, supporting your children to become responsible with money needs to begin with you.

 You can take responsibility by getting clear on what you have and what you need to provide a life of comfort and connection with the ones you love.
-You can show your children what responsibility looks like by creating a Family Wealth Plan that engages your children in planning for their own futures.
+You can show your children what responsibility looks like by creating an estate plan that engages your children in planning for their own futures.

-When you bring your children into the Family Wealth Planning process, in a well thought out manner, you are preparing them for a life of financial responsibility.
+When you bring your children into the Estate Planning process, in a well thought out manner, you are preparing them for a life of financial responsibility.